 - Enrollment Code 2U.
 Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 105. - Enrollment Code 2X.
+See page 102. - Enrollment Code 2X.
 Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 105. - Enrollment Code UB.
-Your share of the non-Postal premium will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
-See page 106. - Enrollment Code WQ.
-Your share of the non-Postal premium will decrease for Self Only, decrease for Self Plus One, and decrease for Self and Family.
-See page 106. - Enrollment Code YE.
+See page 101. - Enrollment Code UB.
 Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
-See page 106. - Catastrophic protection out-of-pocket maximum The Plan will increase the out-of-pocket maximum from \$4,000 to \$5,000 for Self Only, \$6,850 to \$7,900 for Self Plus One and Self and Family enrollments.
-(See page 28) - Services that require plan approval (other services) The Plan updated its list of services that require plan approval which now includes Special Programs: chiropractic (where applicable), diagnostic cardiology (cardiac catheterization) and Oncology Pathway Solutions.
-(See page 23) - Specialty prescriptions The Plan will require member's to use Aetna Specialty Pharmacy network for the first prescription drug fill and for all subsequent refills of specialty drugs.
-(See page 67)
+See page 102. - Enrollment Code WQ.
+Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
+See page 101. - Enrollment Code YE.
+Your share of the non-Postal premium will increase for Self Only, increase for Self Plus One, and increase for Self and Family.
+See page 102. - Catastrophic protection out-of-pocket maximum The Plan will increase the out-of-pocket maximum from \$7,900 to \$10,000 for Self Plus One and Self and Family enrollments.
+(See page 27) - Colorectal cancer screening The Plan will now begin to cover preventive screenings at age 45 instead of age 50.
+(See page 34) - Formulary The Plan will change from the Value Plus Formulary to the Advanced Control Formulary.
+(See page 65) - Generic drug differential/penalty The Plan will no longer apply the differential/penalty to the member's accumulators, such as the out-of-pocket maximum, when a member voluntarily uses a brand name prescription when a generic is available.
+(See page 65) - Prescription drug limited Rx The Plan will no longer place limits on Imitrex and will now allow six (6) tablets per month for erectile dysfunction drugs.
+(See page 67) - Maternity care The Plan will change the timeframe for maternity hospital stays to three (3) days for vaginal delivery and five (5) days for cesarean delivery.
+(See page 37) - Catastrophic protection out-of-pocket maximum The Plan will change how the out-of-pocket is administered.
+Once an individual meets the Self Only out-of-pocket maximum under the Self Plus One or Self and Family enrollment, the Plan will begin to cover eligible medical expenses at 100%.
+The remaining balance of the Self Plus One or Self and Family can be satisfied by one or more family members.
+(See page 27) - Services that require plan approval (other services) The Plan updated its list of services that require plan approval.
+Services that now must be preauthorized are: chiari malformation decompression surgery, endoscopic nasal balloon dilation procedures, shoulder arthroplasty, laminectomy with rhizotomy and whole exome sequencing.
+Services that no longer require preauthorization are: carticel, intensive outpatient programs (IOPs), psychological testing, neuropsychological testing, outpatient detoxification, gastrointestinal (GI) tract imaging through capsule endoscopy and oncology pathway solutions.
+(See page 22)